liamzdenek/ferment-ai/memory-bank/progress.md

   - [x] Create type guards for event types
   - [x] Add event registration with the journal

+- [x] **Journal Modularization**
+  - [x] Create EventManager for event publication and subscription
+  - [x] Create EventTypeManager for event type registration and validation
+  - [x] Create EntityManager for entity creation and management
+  - [x] Create ComponentManager for component management
+  - [x] Create SystemManager for system registration and lifecycle
+  - [x] Create ProcessManager for process creation and lifecycle
+  - [x] Create SerializationManager for serialization and deserialization
+  - [x] Update JournalImpl to delegate operations to these managers

 - [ ] **Documentation**
   - [x] Document ECS architecture
   - [ ] Create API references